 I wondered if I needed two buckets of fillers for this procedure – one for each eye – and I wasn’t far wrong!

-On my first appointment at Ageless Aesthetics Medical Centre, I was asked to clean my face by a friendly nurse who then applied numbing cream under my eyes.
-While waiting for the numbing cream to set in, the nurse took photos of my face from all angles.
+On my first appointment at Ageless Aesthetics Medical Centre, I was asked to clean my face by a friendly clinic assistant who then applied numbing cream under my eyes.
+While waiting for the numbing cream to set in, the assistant took photos of my face from all angles.
 Then Dr Lam sat with me to assess my bottomless under-eye pits of doom.

 Dr Lam said that I definitely needed more than a vial of Restylane Skinboosters, “Because your dark eye circles are so severe, your eyelid-cheek junction, or the area between your lower eyelid and your cheek is an obvious dark depressed stripe; ideally it should be seamless and of a similar tone, colour and elasticity as the cheek.”